Hoyg/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![Commitchanges](images/commitchanges.png)

-## Exercise 3: Setup continuous integration in Team Services
+## Exercise 3: Setup Continuous Integration with Azure Build Pipelines

 In this exercise, you will look at the build definition to get an insight of how the code is built as part of the CI pipeline.